Last Updated on January 11, 2024 by Ch David

-Want to learn how to spot fake the Air Jordan 1 Travis Scott?
-We’ve put together the best guide on how to tell real vs fake the Cactus Jack Brown AJ1 — it’s the most extensive comparison you’ll see out there.
+Want to learn how to spot fake Air Jordan 1 Travis Scott?
+This is the ultimate real vs fake comparison for the Cactus Jack 1s.

 Without any further ado, here is how to legit check the Nike Jordan 1 Travis Scott “Cactus Jack” in brown.
 Let’s begin the fake vs real comparison.

-We need to note how not every authentic Travis Scott Jordan 1 tongue tags are cleanly printed, and wavy text occurs in authentic tags as well — however, never are these lines as wavy as per the fake example.
+Not every authentic Travis Scott Jordan 1 tongue tag is cleanly printed, and wavy text occurs in authentic tags as well.
+However, never are these lines as wavy as per the fake example.

 Just to make sure nothing is unclear, we’ve uploaded a second set of fake vs real Travis Scott AJ1 comparison below: